mgoddard/crdb-cdc-elastic/README.md

 on full text search in CockroachDB and I just realized I hadn't yet found a demo of this integration.
 That's the motivation for this post.

-The example shown here is mainly to illustrate the CockroachDB / Elasticsearch integration, so it's simplified to just a single table which is oriented to storing data taken from URLs.
+The goal of example is to illustrate a pattern for integrating CockroachDB with Elasticsearch, so it's simplified to just a single table which is oriented to storing data taken from URLs.
+Real world use could likely involve multiple tables with foreign key relationships.

 ## Solution Overview